-9 If the property is held in usufruct or pursuant to a surface right, AIMI is due by the owner of these minor rights in rem
+9 If the property is held in usufruct or under a surface right, the owner of these minor rights in rem must pay AIMI.

 10 Properties that benefited from IMI exemption in the previous year are excluded from the AIMI taxable base.